liammcinroy/MetaTemplateNeuralNet/README.md

 #ConvolutionalNeuralNetwork
 ==========================

-An API for a convolutional neural network implemented in C++ with the intent to increase and assist research on architectures of neural nets through
+An API for a convolutional neural network implemented in C++ with the intent to increase and assist research on architectures of neural nets

 ##Static Library
 ==========================